 FHA loans are known for accommodating lower credit scores:

-This flexibility makes FHA loans particularly attractive for first-time buyers or those recovering from financial setbacks.
+This flexibility makes FHA loans a strong choice for first-time buyers or those recovering from financial setbacks.

 Conventional Credit Score Standards